acenews/arccentury/_posts/2019-09-21-The-Dog-Killer.md

 ---
 layout: post
-title: The big Horse Strike
+title: The murder of the Puppies
-description: Horses are striking, they are refusing to do carry our stuff.
+description: A dog hater took away a mother dog her puppy and left them to die in the wilderness.
 categories: [status]
 header_image: /ace/images/killing_jackie_the_dog.jpg
 image: /ace/images/killing_jackie_the_dog.jpg